gusti-alfarisy/gusti-alfarisy.github.io/_posts/2025-09-15-ln3-ai-search-algo.md

 ```
 ## Exercise

-Please submit the assingment before **7 October 2025**.
+Please submit the assingment before **7 October 2025** (Week 5).

 Please implement the genetic algorithm to find the optimal course schedule in informatics!
-The students need to specify the solution representation, the objective function, reprduction/recomendation mecanism, and mutation mechanism.
+The students need to specify the solution representation, the objective function, reproduction/recombination mechanism, and mutation mechanism.
 Please run for several generation (let say 30-100).

 The chapter should includes:
 - **Solution Representation, Objective, and Genetic Operators** (how solution is being presented? how the objective/fitness function is defined? how genetic operator behave on your solution representation?)